What is a Crossbite?

 Crossbites are quite common.
 The prevalence of posterior crossbite in children is estimated to be between 1% and 16% of children with their baby teeth.
 The rate of anterior crossbites is between 4% and 5%.

-What Causes A Crossbite In Children?
+What Causes a Crossbite in Children?

 Crossbites typically develop during childhood and can be caused by several different things.
 In many cases, crossbites have a genetic component, which means they can be inherited.
 If a parent has a crossbite, then chances increase that their children may have one as well.